openintegrity/openintegrity-metrics/README.md

-# openintegrity2
+# openintegrity-metrics
-Discussing, designing and building the next step for the open integrity index.
+Discussing, designing and building the next step for the open integrity index collection of metrics which impact end-user security and privacy.

 ## Objective